-- Create a full-color catalog that features a design with clear visual hierarchy.
+- Plan and produce a full-color catalog that features a design with clear visual hierarchy.

-- Manage multiple pages with a variety of techniques, including master pages, content duplication using text linking and conveyor tools, and paragraph rules.
+- Manage multiple pages with a variety of techniques, including parent pages, content duplication using text linking and conveyor tools, and paragraph rules.

-- Plan for alternate layouts using liquid and object rules.
+- Construct alternate layouts using liquid and object rules.

 - Produce an attractive cover and interior of a magazine for both print and tablet output.